daniel1820815/daniel1820815.github.io/_drafts/cisco-u-start.md

 ---
 layout: post
-title: "Cisco U. - A first review"
+title: "Cisco U. - A short review"
 date: 2023-05-29 12:00:00 +0200
 categories: Certifications
 #comments_id: # CREATE AND ADD ISSUE NO.
 ---

 Earlier this week it was announced that [Cisco U. is now available to everyone](https://blogs.cisco.com/learning/now-available-for-it-training-cisco-u?ccid=ciscou&dtid=web-cln-home&oid=parmerat-fy23-q4-0000-welcometociscou-ww){:target="_blank"}.
 There was an early access phase from last year on.
-I was lucky to get one early access and could test Cisco U. for some time.
+I was lucky to get an early access and I was able to test Cisco U. for some time.
+At the Cisco Learning & Certification booth at Cisco Live 2023 in Las Vegas back in June last year there was also the opportunity to do some beta testing with the Cisco U. user interface.
 Now it is available for everyone for free until July 29, 2023.
 During that time there are special introductory pricing for your subscription after the free trial period.
+I encourage everyone who have not tried to use the time wisely to decide if there is a subscription plan for you and which one is right for you.
+But let's check what is available there.

 ## Subscription plans